squanchy1993/zs-ui-vue2/packages/m-directives/README.md

 ### LongPress
 - v-longPress

-The delay and interval default value is 400ms and 50ms, but you can set it by `v-longPress="{delay:5000 ,interval: 1000 }"`.
+The delay and interval default value is 400ms and 50ms, but you can change it by `Vue.directive('longPress', new LongPress({delay:5000 ,interval: 1000 }))`or onely change temporary by
+`v-longPress="{delay:5000 ,interval: 1000 }"`.

 - longPressStart